isomerpages/tp-virtualcampus/_events/Highlights/Polytechnic Forum 2023.md

 We wish all participants an enriching and fruitful PF experience.
 Have fun and happy ideating!

 (Follow our students’ journey of sustainability, ideation and friendship at PF 2023!
-For more information, please visit the official forum website at www.polyforum.edu.sg)
+For more information, please visit the official forum website [**here!**](https://www.polyforum.edu.sg/))